makamys/FastStart/README.md

 **Risk level:** Medium.
 The config file may have to be tweaked to get it to work without crashing.
 (Contributions of such changes are welcome.)

+#### Known issues
+* Mods that use DragonAPI cause a crash on startup
+* Some mod in Blightfall causes an error message in the menu, but it's harmless

+All of these could be fixed with a little rework ~~but I'm too lazy to do it~~.

 > Note: you may have to delete classCache.dat when making changes to the modpack, lest the class cache get stale.
 There's a system that automatically rebuilds the cache if it detects mod files are changed, but there are other ways of changing classes that it doesn't